PaddlePaddle/Paddle/doc/_sources/ui/data_provider/pydataprovider2.txt

 cache
 +++++
 DataProvider provides two simple cache strategy.
 They are
-* CacheType.NO_CACHE means do not cache any data, then data is read runtime by the user implemented python module every pass.
+* CacheType.NO_CACHE means do not cache any data, then data is read at runtime by the user implemented python module every pass.
 * CacheType.CACHE_PASS_IN_MEM means the first pass reads data by the user implemented python module, and the rest passes will directly read data from